MaxMLang/mywebsite/content/_index.md

 ---
 # Welcome

-My name is Max Lang and I'm a Statistics/Computer Science student at LMU Munich.
-I'm from Germany, living in Munich.
+My name is Max Lang, and I am a student in Statistical Science at the University of Oxford.
+I'm from Germany and currently live in Oxford.

-On this page you can find some information about me and a few blog posts I wrote.
-Most of them are about topics that came up during my studies and I find quite interesting, such as data analysis in R, small programming projects or mathematical proofs.
+This website contains some information about myself as well as a few blog pieces I've written.
+The majority of them are on issues that I found intriguing throughout my studies, such as data analysis in R, minor programming projects, or mathematical proofs.
-I like to read a lot of books and daily study Chinese/Mandarin, so you might also find some reviews or info about Chinese culture here.
+I like reading a lot of books and studying Chinese/Mandarin on a regular basis, thus you could find some reviews or information on Chinese culture here.

-The nerdy/technical posts are listed under [posts](/post/), my opinion on interesting current events, book reviews or Chinese culture info under [notes](/note/).
+The nerdy/technical pieces are posted under [posts](/post/), while my thoughts on current events, book reviews, and Chinese cultural information are listed under [notes](/note/).

-I look forward to receive feedback via Disqus or Github.
+I eagerly await comments through Disqus or Github.

 [<img src="https://simpleicons.org/icons/github.svg" style="max-width:8%;min-width:40px;" alt="Github repo" />](https://github.com/MaxMLang)